Fiduciary Duty: A duty to act for someone

 the other person.
 It is the highest standard of duty implied by law

-Because board members are entrusted with the money and property of the association they are held to a higher standard.
-They are deemed "fiduciaries" and have a duty to act in the best interests of the membership.
+Because board members are entrusted with the money and property of the association they are held to a higher standard and must avoid conflicts of interest

 A homeowners association has a fiduciary relationship with its

 members.
 (Cohen v.
 Kite Hill.)

 directors of nonprofit corporations are fiduciaries.
 (Raven's Cove v.
 Knuppe.)

 Directors of nonprofit corporations such as the Association are fiduciaries who are required to exercise their powers in accordance with the duties imposed by the Corporations Code.
 This fiduciary relationship is governed by the statutory standard that requires directors to exercise due care and undivided loyalty for the interests of the corporation.
 (Francis T. v.
 Village Green.)

 Two Broad Duties.
 Upon their election to the board of a common interest development, directors become fiduciaries with powers to act on behalf of the association.
 As fiduciaries, directors are held to a higher standard of conduct and have two primary duties: (i) duty of care, and (ii) duty of loyalty.
 This applies to directors of both incorporated and unincorporated associations.

 A. DUTY OF CARE (Due Diligence; Duty to Investigate).
 Directors must be diligent and careful in performing the duties they have undertaken.
 (Burt v.
 Irvine Company.)
 Directors must: